BenOvermyer/benovermyer.com/content/rpg/vox-draconis.md

 +++
 title = "Vox Draconis"
+description = "A fantasy tabletop role-playing game set in a mashup stone age and high fantasy setting"
 +++

 Vox Draconis was the first RPG I wrote that ended up online.
 It was a blatant